Reszonance/Drago_Bot/README.md

 # Drago_Bot
-Personal Discord Bot
+Disclaimer: This bot is unfinished

-Discord Bot that can:
+Personal Discord Bot that can:
 - Play music
 - Clip YouTube Videos
 - Display the current time